brainbolt/books/all/rich_dad_poor_dad.md

 - Robert's rich dad insisted on paying himself first, even if he didn't have enough to cover his debts because he knew that it would motivate him to figure it out.
 If he had paid his debts first and nothing left with which to pay himself, he wouldn't have been as motivated.

 ### Overcoming Arrogance:
-- Everytime Robert's rich dad had been arrogant he had lost money because he thought that what he didn't know wasn't important.
+- Every time Robert's rich dad had been arrogant he had lost money because he thought that what he didn't know wasn't important.
 - Many people compensate for ignorance with arrogance.
 - Ignorance isn't bad if you respond to it by educating yourself.